visuddhi/ShootingPlanet/README.md

 # ShootingPlanet

-This is a shooting game platform via blockchain.
+This is a demo of a shooting game platform via blockchain.
 Currently, it allows trades between players on the items they can use in the game.
+The project has been run on Ethereum test networks.

 Still a very early version, any suggestions, contributions are welcome!